Aspects of Cubical Higher Category Theory: The category of strict cubical -categories

 \subsection{The monad of cubical strict $\infty$-categories}

-In this section we describe cubical strict $\infty$-categories as algebras for a monad on $\mathbb{C}\E$.
-We hope it to be a specific ingredient to compare globular strict $\infty$-categories with cubical strict $\infty$-categories
+In this section we describe cubical strict $\infty$-categories as algebras for a monad $\mathbb{S}$ on $\mathbb{C}\E$.
+We hope it to be a specific ingredient to compare globular strict $\infty$-categories with cubical strict $\infty$-categories.
+Also we conjecture that $\mathbb{S}$ is cartesian.